 The Definition of Sexual Abuse or Assault in Maine

-There are 2 critical elements that must be present in order for something to qualify as sexual battery in Maine: (1) sexual intent, and (2) lack of consent.
+Two critical elements must be present for something to qualify as sexual battery in Maine: (1) sexual intent, and (2) lack of consent.
 The first element is sexual intent.
-The plaintiff must show that the defendant engaged in the unwanted touching for the purpose of sexual gratification.
+The plaintiff must show that the defendant engaged in the unwanted touching for sexual gratification.
 Accidentally touching someone’s private parts does not count.

 The second element is lack of consent.
-In order for an intentional touching to qualify as sexual battery it must be done without consent.
+For an intentional touching to qualify as sexual battery, it must be done without consent.
 Legally, children under the age of 18 do not have the capacity to give consent to sexual touching.
 This means that any intentional sexual contact with a minor by an adult lacks consent and qualifies as sexual battery.

 Filing a Civil Lawsuit for Sex Abuse in Maine